rainleander/bengaluru-linux-iot-workshop/README.md

 #### Windows on Snapdragon using WSL

-- Enable "Turn Windows features on or off" : select Windows Subsystem for Linux
+- Using "Turn Windows features on or off", enable Windows Subsystem for Linux
 - Restart the machine
 - Using Windows PowerShell, run the command "wsl --update"
 - Once completed, run the command "wsl --install Ubuntu-22.04"